• Skip to primary navigation

 • ⅔ cup beef stock

-• 1 1 ounce package taco seasoning
+• 1 1 ounce packet taco seasoning

 • 1 teaspoon chipotle chili pepper

-• 1 15.5 ounce can of corn, drained
+• 1 15.5 ounce can corn drained

-• 1 15.5 ounce can of pinto or black beans
+• 1 15.5 ounce can pinto or black beans

-• 1 4 ounce can diced jalapenos
+• 1 4 ounce can jalapenos diced

 • 1 15 ounce jar salsa con queso (I used Tostitos)